w3c/wai-policies-prototype/_policies/european union.md

       - title: European Commission
         url: http://ec.europa.eu/index_en.htm
     webonly: no # other values: no
-    scope: public, private # keys that allows us to use any combination
+    scope: Public sector, Private sector # keys that allows us to use any combination
     standard: EN301549
     documents:
       - title: The adoption of a directive on the accessibility of the sector bodies’ websites and mobile apps